Cholesterol-friendly eating doesn’t need to be boring. You can continue to eat some of your favourite foods and still lower your cholesterol.

-I don’t know about you, but I love tacos.
+I absolutely love tacos.
 Thankfully taco shells contain only 0.3g saturated fat, and soft tacos even less.
-It’s the fillings that can make them unhealthy, because they tend to include cheese or soured cream, but if you make your own at home they can be a really healthy and tasty cholesterol-friendly meal choice.
+It’s the fillings that can make them unhealthy, because they tend to include cheese or soured cream.
+But if you make your own at home they can be a really healthy and tasty cholesterol-friendly meal choice.

 Here are some great cholesterol-friendly taco recipes to try:-